jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   - **regulated foreign oil tanker** means a regulated oil tanker that is not a New Zealand ship
   - **regulated New Zealand oil tanker** means a regulated oil tanker that is a New Zealand ship
   - **regulated New Zealand ship** means a regulated oil tanker or a regulated ship that is a New Zealand ship
-  - **regulated oil tanker** means an oil tanker, wherever registered and of whatever nationality, carrying a quantity of oil in bulk in excess of 2 000 tonnes or such other quantity as may be fixed for the purpose from time to time by the Governor-General by Order in Council
+  - **regulated oil tanker** means an oil tanker, wherever registered and of whatever nationality, carrying a quantity of oil in bulk in excess of 2 000 tonnes or such other quantity as may be fixed for the purpose from time to time by the Governor-General by Order in Council (see subsection (3))
   - **regulated ship** means a New Zealand or foreign ship of 400 gross tonnage or more other than a regulated oil tanker
   - **tonnage** , in relation to any ship,—
     (a) has the meaning defined in any regulations or maritime rules made under this Act that apply to the ship, unless the term is defined differently for different purposes, or is not defined, by such regulations or rules:
     (b) where the tonnage cannot be ascertained under paragraph (a), means the gross tonnage calculated in accordance with the tonnage measurement regulations contained in Annex I of the International Convention on Tonnage Measurement of Ships, 1969.
 (2) In the Civil Liability Convention, ship means any sea-going vessel and seaborne craft of any type whatsoever constructed or adapted for the carriage of oil in bulk as cargo, provided that a ship capable of carrying oil and other cargoes shall be regarded as a ship only when it is actually carrying oil in bulk as cargo and during any voyage following such carriage unless it is proved that it has no residues of such carriage of oil in bulk aboard.
+(3) An order made for the purpose of the definition of regulated oil tanker in subsection (1) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 343 Ownership of CLC Ship
 Notwithstanding any other provision of this Act, for the purposes of this Part, in respect of any discharge or escape of oil from a CLC ship, the owner of that ship shall be deemed to be the CLC owner of that ship at the time of an event giving rise to liability under this Part or (where such event consists of a series of occurrences) at the time of the first such occurrence, as the case may be.